-It is imperative that you conduct your job search in an ethical and professional manner.
-Your behavior will directly affect how employers perceive you, as well as your classmates, your department and Yale University.
-By participating in any of the activities and services of OCS, you agree to adhere to the following guidelines.
+It is imperative to conduct a job search in an ethical and professional manner.
+Your behavior will affect how employers perceive you, as well as your classmates, your department, and Yale University.
+By participating in any OCS activities, you agree to adhere to the following guidelines.

-All materials in your job applications, including resumes, cover letters, and writing samples should be accurate, complete, and truthful.
-Be sure information regarding your GPA and dates of employment are correct.
+All materials in your job applications, including resumes, cover letters, and writing samples must be accurate, truthful, and your own work.
+Be sure information regarding your GPA and employment dates are correct.
 Do not overstate your responsibilities.
-All job application materials must be your own work.

-Once you decide to accept a job or internship offer, OCS recommends notifying the employer by phone and following up with a letter, which can be in the form of an email.
-An employer may also have a formal acceptance letter which they will ask you to sign, along with additional paperwork confirming the terms of employment, including salary and start date.
+Once you decide to accept a job or internship offer, notify the employer by phone and follow up with a letter, which can be in the form of an email.
+An employer may have a formal acceptance letter which they will ask you to sign, along with additional paperwork confirming the terms of employment, including salary and start date.
 After accepting, inform other employers to which you’ve applied that you are withdrawing from their consideration.

-It is unethical to continue interviewing with other employers after you’ve accepted an offer.
-Once you accept an offer, you have made a commitment to join that employer.
-Reneging on an offer (i.e., accepting an offer and then rejecting it) is unprofessional, and doing so damages your professional reputation and the reputation of Yale University.
+It is unethical to continue interviewing after you’ve accepted an offer.
+Reneging on an offer (i.e., accepting an offer and then rejecting it) is unprofessional, and damages your reputation and the reputation of Yale University.

 The professional etiquette guidelines listed below may apply in a variety of situations during the job search process, including networking events and interviews.
 Please note, protocols may vary internationally.

-Making a good first impression is important in all of your professional encounters, and treat everyone you meet with respect.
-Timeliness is key, so arrive on time or several minutes early to all of your engagements.
-Late cancelations and no shows for meetings or interviews are unprofessional and may damage your reputation to a potential employer.
+- Making a good first impression is important in all of your professional encounters, and treat everyone you meet with respect.

-After an interview, communicate with everyone who participated by sending thank you notes to show your interest and professionalism.
-Thank you notes should be sent ideally within 24 hours of your interview and within 48 hours at most.
+- After an interview, communicate with everyone who participated by sending thank you notes within 1-2 business days at most.
 As with all of your professional correspondence, thank you notes should be error-free and grammatically perfect.